mariosgit/V2164-TesterAndMixer/README.md

 For cleverness sake, chip adapters can be used.

-With R1/R4 and R14/R15 the range of the pots can be limited.  **For testing u can just short the**.
+With R1/R4 and R14/R15 the range of the pots can be limited.  **For testing u can just short these**.
-In theory 0V is 0dB and then the gain factor is -33mV/dB with a max range of -120..+20 dB, that means -0.66V=+20dB and 3.96V=-120dB.
+In theory 0V is 0dB and then the gain factor is -33mV/dB with a max range of -120..+20 dB, that equals 3.96V=-120dB to -0.66V=+20dB.

-Ask yor favorite chat bot for a volage divider fitting your needs.
+Ask your favorite chat bot for a voltage divider fitting your needs.

     To design a voltage divider with three resistors in series between +12V and -12V that meets your specified voltage requirements, we'll follow these steps: